durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. Keep the browser tab open you'll use it the next task.

 ## Task 4: Allow outbound internet traffic to validate that you can connect to the internet

+In this task, you’ll configure outbound internet traffic for the VM to ensure it can successfully connect to the internet for validation.

 1. You should be on the SC900-WinVM | Networking page.
 If you previously closed the browser tab, select the blue search bar on the top of the page and select Virtual machines, then select the VM, **SC900-WinVM**, then select **Network settings**.